thunderclient/thunder-client-support/docs/subscription.md

 #### We are launching Subscription plans for businesses

 - The core extension will be free and suitable for individuals for personal or business purposes.
-The free plan does not include team features.
+The free plan does not include [team features](https://github.com/rangav/thunder-client-support#git-sync) and CI/CD integration.
-- The subscription plan is required to use the **Extension software and [Team features](https://github.com/rangav/thunder-client-support#git-sync)** suitable for business teams.
+- A Subscription is required for businesses to use team features and CI/CD integration.
+Please see [price plans](https://www.thunderclient.com/pricing) on our website.
 - Businesses have time until `August 18th, 2023`, to purchase a subscription.